aaikedw/fada-import-specs/FADA-import-specs-new.md

 #### Imported data compared to data in the database tables
 The validation in comparison to data already in the database is also similar to 4.5, with the exception that it cannot be done based on IDs, and can exclusively be performed through name matching.
+[Note Aaike: to be double checked with Michel] This name matching is based on a concatenation of Genus, (subgenus), species, subspecies/infraspecificEpithet, author and year.
+I wonder whether it makes sense to have a 2 level matching, one stricter (all name elements present incl. species group and authorship details) and one less strict (only Genus + species + subspecies/infraspecificEpithet)?

 ### 5.7 Import
 As 4.6.